Major Initiatives

 Safety and Health Activities for Suppliers

-We hold sessions for our major suppliers to explain our Occupational Safety and Health Policies.
 Based on the analysis of accidents that occurred in the previous fiscal year and information on legal revisions, we promote safety and health activities for the next fiscal year for the prevention of similar accidents through these sessions.

 Using past accident cases as a reference, we periodically share various information, including matters that should be observed to prevent similar accidents, with subcontractors of outsourced work.
-We also request the cooperation of subcontractors located on our premises to perform risk

-assessment in the construction work planning stage to identify associated risks.
-In addition, we encourage them to always discuss in advance a safe work method with the departments of Toyota Industries planning a construction project.
+Also, we request the cooperation of subcontractors located on our premises to perform risk assessment in the construction work planning stage to identify associated risks and encourage them to always discuss in advance a safe work method with TICO’s departments planning a construction project.